anujstam/Plist/README.md

 Plists can be initialized using the init_plist() function to set up default values.
-Maximal and Minimal elements can be accessed directly using Plist.max and Piist.min To access the actual integer array use Plist.pyl, and use Plist.size to determine the number of elements in it
+Maximal and Minimal elements can be accessed directly using Plist.max and Piist.min To access the actual integer array use Plist.list, and use Plist.size to determine the number of elements in it

 Plist works by reallocating the list when the capacity changes.
 In the event of a reallocation error, an error message is displayed